 During the recent site redesign, the feed address for the blog changed and some of you weren’t receiving feeds or notifications in your blog readers.
 Subsequently, my web fellow re-did the feed—so if you’re using the old feed, it is presently directing you to the new feed, but you should change it to the new one.

-You can get the new RSS feed address by clicking on the little white logo on the far right end of the green menu bar at the top.
+You can get the current RSS feed address by clicking on the little orange square logo on the green menu bar at the top of the page.